-2 CHAPTER 800.
-GENERAL ADMINISTRATION 3 ADOPTED RULES WITH PREAMBLE TO BE SUBMITTED TO THE TEXAS 4 REGISTER.
-THIS DOCUMENT WILL HAVE NO SUBSTANTIVE CHANGES BUT IS 5 SUBJECT TO FORMATTING CHANGES AS REQUIRED BY THE TEXAS REGISTER.
-6 SCENE TO TORINITIE OF THE TENES REGISTER.
-7 ON JANUARY 5, 2021, THE TEXAS WORKFORCE COMMISSION ADOPTED THE 8 BELOW RULES WITH PREAMBLE TO BE SUBMITTED TO THE TEXAS REGISTER.
-9 DEDO WINGELS WITH THE MINDER TO BE SODIMITED TO THE TERMS REGISTER.
-10 Estimated date of publication in the Texas Register : January 22, 2021 11 The rules will take effect: January 25, 2021 12 • / 13 The Texas Workforce Commission (TWC) adopts the following new subchapter to Chapter 800, 14 relating to General Administration, without changes, as published in the October 23, 2020, issue 15 of the Texas Register (45 TexReg 7545): 16 17 Subchapter L. Workforce Diploma Pilot Program, §§800.500 - 800.505 18 19 PART I. PURPOSE, BACKGROUND, AND AUTHORITY 20 Senate Bill (SB) 1055, 86th Texas Legislature, Regular Session (2019), added Texas Labor 21 Code, Chapter 317, requiring TWC, in consultation with the Texas Education Agency (TEA), to 22 create and administer a Workforce Diploma Pilot Program (Program).
-As outlined in Texas 23 Labor Code, Chapter 317, the Program will allow eligible high school diplomagranting entities 24 to be reimbursed for helping adult students obtain high school diplomas and industry-recognized 25 credentials and develop technical career-readiness and employability skills.
-26 27 SB 1055 stipulates that Texas Labor Code, Chapter 317 expires on September 1, 2025, and 28 requires TWC to develop rules that: 29 outline the application process to become a qualified provider; 30 define the minimum performance standards for qualified providers, which include a graduation 31 rate of at least 50 percent and a program cost per graduate of \$7,000 or less for the previous 32 calendar year; and 33 develop formulas to make the appropriate calculations to determine the graduation rate and 34 program cost per graduate.
-35 36 SB 1055 includes the stipulation that TWC "is required to implement a provision of this Act only 37 if the legislature appropriates money specifically for that purpose.
-If the legislature does not 38 appropriate money specifically for that purpose, the Texas Workforce Commission may, but is 39 40 not required to, implement a provision of this Act using other appropriations available for that purpose."
-TWC is developing rules to implement the Program upon allocation of funds for its 41 42 implementation.
-43 New Chapter 800, Subchapter L, Workforce Diploma Pilot Program, provides the rules for 44 implementing new Texas Labor Code, Chapter 317, as added by SB 1055.
-45 implementing new Texas Euror Code, enuper 317, as added by 5D 1055.
+CHAPTER 800.
+GENERAL ADMINISTRATION

+ADOPTED RULES WITH PREAMBLE TO BE SUBMITTED TO THE TEXAS REGISTER.
+THIS DOCUMENT WILL HAVE NO SUBSTANTIVE CHANGES BUT IS SUBJECT TO FORMATTING CHANGES AS REQUIRED BY THE TEXAS REGISTER.

+The Texas Workforce Commission (TWC) adopts the following new subchapter to Chapter 800, relating to General Administration, without changes, as published in the October 23, 2020, issue of the Texas Register (45 TexReg 7545):

+Subchapter L. Workforce Diploma Pilot Program, §§800.500 - 800.505

+PART I. PURPOSE, BACKGROUND, AND AUTHORITY

+Senate Bill (SB) 1055, 86th Texas Legislature, Regular Session (2019), added Texas Labor create and administer a Workforce Diploma Pilot Program (Program).
+As outlined in Texas to be reimbursed for helping adult students obtain high school diplomas and industry-recognized credentials and develop technical career-readiness and employability skills.

+Code, Chapter 317, requiring TWC, in consultation with the Texas Education Agency (TEA), to

+17 Labor Code, Chapter 317, the Program will allow eligible high school diploma--granting entities 18

+- SB 1055 stipulates that Texas Labor Code, Chapter 317 expires on September 1, 2025, and requires TWC to develop rules that: - 23 --outline the application process to become a qualified provider; - 24 --define the minimum performance standards for qualified providers, which include a graduation - 25 rate of at least 50 percent and a program cost per graduate of \$7,000 or less for the previous - 26 calendar year; and

+27 --develop formulas to make the appropriate calculations to determine the graduation rate and

+28 program cost per graduate.

+30 SB 1055 includes the stipulation that TWC "is required to implement a provision of this Act only if the legislature appropriates money specifically for that purpose.
+If the legislature does not 31 32 appropriate money specifically for that purpose, the Texas Workforce Commission may, but is 33 not required to, implement a provision of this Act using other appropriations available for that

+34 purpose."
+TWC is developing rules to implement the Program upon allocation of funds for its 35 implementation.

+New Chapter 800, Subchapter L, Workforce Diploma Pilot Program, provides the rules for implementing new Texas Labor Code, Chapter 317, as added by SB 1055.